Healthy Homes Assessment Hongoeka

 Draught Stopping Hongoeka

-Draughts increase the likelihood of lower temperatures in households.
-A draughty home is more expensive to heat, which results in wasting money and energy.
+Draughts are a major cause of dropping temperatures within homes.
+A humid house is more expensive to heat, which completed jobs in wasting energy and increased bills.

 What are unreasonable gaps or holes?

-You don’t require to block off gaps or holes in the construction.
-For instance, small gaps around doors and windows may be required to allow movement of the structure as the home is heated and cools so that they are able to be shut and opened, rather instead of being stuck.
-We will check the windows and doors in your Healthy Homes assessment of your rental property.
+There is no require to block holes or gaps in the building.
+For example, tiny gaps around doors and windows could be necessary to allow for the movement of the building as the household is heated and cools to allow them to be closed and opened rather than being stuck.
+We will examine every window and door during your Healthy Homes assessment of your rental property.

 draught stopping building inspections